Ikea buys odd-job service TaskRabbit

 The companies signed the agreement on Sept.
 25 and expect the transaction to close in October.
 Ikea Group will fully own TaskRabbit, though it will operate independently and will partner with other retailers and businesses outside of Ikea.

-TaskRabbit, which will remained based in San Francisco, operates in 40 cities in the U.S. and U.K. Though it will continue to function as an independent company, the companies said services could be expanded to more countries.
+TaskRabbit, which will remain based in San Francisco, operates in 40 cities in the U.S. and U.K. Though it will continue to function as an independent company, the companies said services could be expanded to more countries.

 The overwhelming frustration that comes from spending a day puzzling over new Ikea pieces would be unacceptable to a customer purchasing higher-end furniture, and some competitors are pointedly providing less inscrutable directions to differentiate their customer experience.